The best cheap Android phones to buy in 2025

 Average secondary cameras

 OnePlus' R series of phones is essentially a homage to its roots of making "flagship killer" smartphones, and we're happy to report that the 12R is the first of its kind to finally get a US launch.
-We're talking Qualcomm Snapdragon 8 Gen 2, a 120Hz LTPO AMOLED display, and 100W wired charging.
+We're talking Qualcomm Snapdragon 8 Gen 2, a 120Hz LTPO AMOLED panel, and 100W wired charging.
 If that's not enough to get you excited, the OnePlus 12R follows the same design as the flagship OnePlus 12, which means you could easily fool someone with the right case.

 In our OnePlus 12R review, we simply loved how the 12R felt every bit as powerful as the more expensive OnePlus 12.
 Whether it was multitasking or gaming, the phone handled everything without breaking a sweat.
 Benchmark numbers are a bit lower than 2024's flagships, but that isn't something most people would care about.

 The main camera really stands out, delivering flagship-level performance in daylight and low-light situations.
-The ultrawide is a bit inferior in comparison but is still good enough for this price segment.
+The ultra-wide is a bit inferior in comparison but is still good enough for this price segment.
 The software is slick and fluid, and the OnePlus 12R is slated to get three Android OS upgrades.
 Overall, there's very little to complain here, especially when you consider how much you're paying for this thing.

 Swipe to scroll horizontally